inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 and  you get
 ![flattened](/assets/images/tutorials/cookie_cutter_tiling/after_intersection.jpg)

-What make this tiling easy to use, is that the group contains a single closed path.
-In that case intersection does the  work very easily.
+The reason this tiling is easy to use, is that the group contains a single closed path.
+In that case intersection does the  intersecting work quick and well/

 * Select the result of the intersection and the remaining shape copy
 *  Remove fill if any, add stroke if necessary
 * `Extensions > Ink/Stitch > Params `

 and chose your embroidery parameters.
-In the sample bean stitches were chosen
+In the sample, bean stitches were chosen.

 With the same two elements selected